dancesafe/dancesafe-on-reddit/README.md

 ## This is a Reddit bot I programmed on a lark.
 It searches popular subs looking for people using the word "clown" as an insult.

-#### When it fetches an appropriate comment it brings a prompt back asking whether it's appropriate to leave a funny stock comment.
+#### When it fetches an appropriate comment it brings a prompt back asking whether it's appropriate to leave a funny reply.

 #### Here is the comment the bot leaves if prompted: